-The most noticeable feature of the Maymand village is the special nomadic movement of its people.
+The most noticeable feature of the Meymand village is the special nomadic movement of its people.
 In the winter months, the Maymandians who are semi-nomadic agro-pastoralists, live in their cave dwellings lower in the valley.

 The area is a popular destination for those who’d like to experience how life has been back then in history.
 The houses in this ancient village are carved like caverns inside the mountain.
 The internal spaces have corridors, alleys, and pillars featuring rural architecture.
 The houses are situated in 4 or 5 stories, one on top of the other.
 There are 400 ‘Kiches’ or houses and each of them has between 1 and 7 rooms.

-The pristine, unspoiled village of Maymand is an example of a cultural landscape where a unique interaction has been made between man and nature.
+The pristine, unspoiled village of Meymand is an example of a cultural landscape where a unique interaction has been made between man and nature.
 For centuries, men have been living in harmony with nature, and nothing has changed the serenity of the Maymand village.
 They all know how to make use of natural resources without causing damage to their environment.
 Water has always been scarce and they know how to collect their needed water from a variety of sources such as rivers, springs and subterranean pools, and qanats.

 The village of troglodyte Maymand is on the UNESCO World Heritage list as an exemplary system of manmade cave dwellings locals used to cope with the region’s harsh climate.
 It has been registered in 2001.